Managers – How to Give Negative Feedback More Effectively

 Not one of these reactions fulfills the purpose of having an effective performance conversation based upon constructive and warranted feedback.

-The Purpose of Feedback
+The Purpose of Feedback at Work

-We believe the purpose of feedback is to help improve levels of engagement and performance.
+We believe the purpose of feedback at work is to help improve levels of employee engagement and performance.
 The key to delivering negative performance feedback as a new manger is to provide a safe environment and to ensure the recipient understands that you, as their manager, want to help them succeed.
 It’s not the content so much as the intent.

 Three Tips to Give Negative Feedback More Effectively

-If you project a genuine intent to be helpful and supportive, then your message should be heard, absorbed and carefully considered.
+If you project a genuine intent to be helpful and supportive, then your message should be heard, absorbed, and carefully considered.
 Here are some new manager tips on how to give the kind of feedback that provides insight and actually improves performance:

 Two Tips to Receive Negative Feedback More Effectively